TUDelft-PRIME-Books/Linear-Algebra/Chapter2/LinearSystems.md

     \end{array}\right.
 $$

-Again we see that $x_2 = 2$, in fact the equation $3x_2 = 6$ is the same equation that we arrived at with the substitution method above Substitution of this into the first equation again yields
+Again we see that $x_2 = 2$, in fact the equation $3x_2 = 6$ is the same equation that we arrived at with the substitution method above.
+Substitution of this into the first equation again yields

 $$